 The Gazprom Group is the leader of the Russian power market in terms of aggregate installed electric and thermal capacity.
-As of late 2017, the Group’s generating assets totaled:
+As of the end of 2020, the Group’s generating assets totaled:

 - 38.73 GW of installed electric capacity;

-Gazprom accounts for about 15 per cent of all electric power generated in Russia.
+Gazprom accounts for 13 per cent of all electric power generated in Russia.

 Gazprom is Russia’s largest owner of power generating assets.
 CCGT-220 power unit of CHPP-12 operated by Mosenergo

 Gazprom’s core generating assets are consolidated in the Gazprom Energoholding subsidiary company, the majority shareholder of Mosenergo, TGC-1, MOEK, and OGK-2.
-Outside of Russia, the Group owns the fifth power generating unit of the Hrazdan TPP in Armenia (via Gazprom Armenia).
+Outside of Russia, the Group owns the fifth power generating unit of the Hrazdan Thermal Power Plant (TPP) via Gazprom Armenia.

 Gazprom Group’s generating assets as of December 31, 2020